pathaksomesh06/Fleetly/readme.md

-# MDMaster - An Intune Management iOS Application
+# Fleetly - An Intune Management iOS Application

-MDMaster v2.1.2 is a powerful iOS application designed for IT administrators to manage and monitor devices enrolled in Microsoft Intune.
+Fleetly v2.1.2 is a powerful iOS application designed for IT administrators to manage and monitor devices enrolled in Microsoft Intune.
 With an intuitive interface and comprehensive feature set, it provides seamless device management capabilities on the go.

 ## Table of Contents